Type of accommodation

 Do you need help with the deposit and rent in advance?

-You may be able to receive help if you are homeless or potentially homeless with our rent deposit loan scheme, alternatively help is available through Lincolnshire Credit Union who provide loans.
+You may be able to receive help if you are homeless or potentially homeless through our rent deposit loan scheme.
+Alternatively help is available through Lincolnshire Credit Union who provide loans.

 Have you paid a deposit to a landlord?

 You need to make sure that your money is protected.
 Click on the link below for more information about this.

 Take a look at the 'How to rent: the checklist for renting in England' by GOV.UK >>